CPP API Manual

 Accessing features

 The function Camera::Open provides access to the features of the Remote Device module.
-To access features of the interface, you can retrieve the pointer to the Interface instance via member function Camera::GetInterface(), similar for accessing the features of the Transport Layer module.
+To access features of the interface, you can retrieve the pointer to the Interface instance via the member function Camera::GetInterface().
+For accessing the features of the Transport Layer Camera::GetTransportLayer() can be used.

 Feature types